Fitch Ratchings: BBB - Good credit quality. Outlook "Stable".

 - Investors may also wish to engage a financial adviser for independent advice and Heartland Bank encourages you to do so

-If you have any questions regarding the above disclosure, call our Investment Team on 0800 85 20 20.
+If you have any questions regarding the above disclosure, call our Retail Investments team on 0800 85 20 20.
 We are here to help.

 Note: Credit ratings are only one tool in assessing risk, and the Reserve Bank advises investors to seek more information on making wise investment decisions.
 Ratings may be changed, withdrawn or suspended by a ratings agency at any time.